dhruvsinha/Generate-Love-Stories-using-LLM/README.md

 ## Training
 Because our task is text generation, we choose to use the GPT family of models.
 In particular, the GPT Neo models are well-known and have been optimized.
-We consider two of the newer models, GPT2-Neo 2.7B [2] and GPT2-NeoX 20B [1].
-Using these two models, we test two strategies to generate content: Prompt Engineering and Fine Tuning.
+We consider two of the newer models, **GPT2-Neo 2.7B and GPT2-NeoX 20B**.
+Using these two models, we test two strategies to generate content: **Prompt Engineering and Fine Tuning**.
 The results from fine-tuned model were incomprehensible.
 We have discussed the potential reasons in the paper.
 Here, we have discussed the Prompt Engineering approach briefly:

 Our prompt engineering approach is intuitive " we provide the following prompt structure to the model: